Xalaxis/MEGAcmd-Docker/README.md

  Up-to-date MEGAcmd Docker container

  The container image is automatically regenerated with the latest upstream changes every Friday.
+(GitHub Actions are pretty nifty!)